virgilvox/sentient-town/public/characters/README.md

 # Characters Directory

-This directory contains all the character definitions for Sentient Town.
+This directory contains all the character definitions for MeadowLoop.
 Characters are automatically loaded from their individual folders.

 ## Adding New Characters